-Students must wear business casual clothing for all official MBA activities or professional dress, as specified, for particular events.
+Students are asked to wear business casual clothing for all official MBA activities or professional dress, as specified, for particular events.
 Activities could include assistantship hours, attending class, club meetings etc. This commitment will also be part of the eligibility criteria for scholarships and assistantships.
 Appropriate dress supports better recruiting, performance and professional behaviors.

 Clothing should be crisp, neat, pressed and never wrinkled, to project a professional, business-like image.
 A business casual environment enhances the image and reputation of the MBA program while allowing students to dress comfortably and affordably.